opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_linux_data_disk_(parted).rst

    .. note::

       If the server is restarted, the mounting will become invalid.
 You can set automatic mounting for partitions at system start by modifying the **/etc/fstab** file.
-For details, see `Setting Automatic Mounting at System Start <#enustopic0085634798enustopic0084935709section15839912195453>`__.
+For details, see `Setting Automatic Mounting at System Start <#setting-automatic-mounting-at-system-start>`__.

 Setting Automatic Mounting at System Start
 ------------------------------------------